khunshan97/social-media-dashboard/README.md

 # social-media-dashboard
-A single page application using react, dva and ant-design
+A single page application using react, dva and ant-design.
+The API is based on `https://jsonplaceholder.typicode.com/`

+## Features
+- Users
+  - View the list
+- Posts of user
+  - View the list
+  - View detail of a post
+    - View post's comments
+    - Create, edit and delete comment
+  - Create, edit and delete post
+- Albums of user
+  - View the list
+  - View the list photos of album
+    - View detail of photo

 ## Installation